 This next example looks very different from the first, even though all the same things are wrong with it!

 Just like in the first example, both of the links in this email are masked.
 When you hover over them, you'll see they definitely have nothing to do with a delivery!
-Whenever you're sent a parcel tracking number, try searching for it on Google or on the courier service's website instead of clicking the emailed link.
+Whenever you receive a parcel tracking number, try searching for it on Google or on the courier service's website instead of clicking the emailed link.

 As with most rules, there are always exceptions.
 Even the most reputable companies may sometimes send suspicious-looking emails, just as attackers can send incredibly convincing phishing emails.
 Using these guidelines with each and every email you receive will help you tell the difference, so you can keep your information, and that of your friends and colleagues, safe.